 How to Make Homemade Honey Lime Salad Dressing

-Next you add all your ingredients together: lime zest, lime juice, olive oil, dijon mustard, honey, garlic powder, sea salt and pepper!
+Next, you add all your ingredients together: lime zest, lime juice, olive oil, dijon mustard, honey, garlic powder, sea salt, and black pepper!

 Salad Dressing in a Blender: